dipa96/shy/README.md

 Developer Mode or other App installed on the system could be mistaken for a jaibreak.
 For the purpose of our goal this is not a problem because we will always try to bypass all checks.
 In any case it is an issue to investigate because it is a false positive.

-*In my case, undecimus:// URL scheme detected and Jailbreak flag set to TRUE.*
+*In my case, undecimus:// URL scheme detected and jailbreak flag set to TRUE.*

 If you are curious, I added this code snippet to help you identify your false positive for Jailbrek.
 Once you run the checks you can look in the Xcode console at your specific error.